 In summary, the tumor in your breast will be treated with either a lumpectomy and radiation or a mastectomy.
 Cancer that has spread to your lymph nodes will be identified with a sentinel node biopsy and, when present, will usually be treated with removal of more lymphatic tissue during your mastectomy.
 Following your mastectomy, the pathologist will analyze all the tissue removed, and the extent of your cancer will be determined or “staged”.
 If it is felt you have a significant risk of residual cancer elsewhere in your body, chemotherapy will be recommended.

 Once your cancer treatment is complete, it is usually permissible to continue the reconstruction process started at your mastectomy.
 If you had no reconstruction at the time of your mastectomy, you can begin reconstruction at this point.
 This can commonly be done within two to three months after finishing chemotherapy.
 If you also had radiation therapy, it may take longer for your body to be ready for breast reconstruction.
 The good news is that breast reconstruction surgery is financially your choice.
-Federal law compels your health insurance company to cover breast reconstruction following mastectomy.
+Federal law compels coverage of breast reconstruction following mastectomy.
 Even procedures on the opposite breast that might be needed to achieve symmetry are covered.

 Breast Reconstruction Techniques

 The type of reconstruction you choose will depend on your preferences, your body shape, the amount of cancer you seem to have, and the expected treatments you will require.

 Oncoplastic surgery is a fancy name for a procedure that makes it easier for women with breast cancer to avoid a mastectomy by having a lumpectomy and a breast lift/reduction at the same time.